bigbluebutton/bigbluebutton.github.io/_posts/greenlight_v3/2022-10-31-gl3-migration.md

 ## Prerequisites

-Before the migration process, make sure that the Greenlight v3 server is running and accessible through your network.
+Before the migration process, make sure that the GLv3 server is running and accessible through your network.

 ### Configuring the Environment

 In Greenlight v2 **.env** file, add the following variables:
-- **V3_ENDPOINT**, which points to your Greenlight v3 URL.
+- **V3_ENDPOINT**, which points to your GLv3 URL.
-- **V3_SECRET_KEY_BASE**, a copy from Greenlight v3 SECRET_KEY_BASE.
+- **V3_SECRET_KEY_BASE**, a copy from GLv3 SECRET_KEY_BASE.
 It is needed for the encryption process.

 ![env_migration_endpoints.png](/images/greenlight/v3/migration/env_migration_endpoints.png)